Plant Indices

 This plant has many

-Still, assuming the claims are true, reduction in inflammation is supposed to
+support.
+Still, assuming the claims are true, reduction in inflammation is

-promote stronger immune response against various pathogens.
-For this effect is
+supposed to promote stronger immune response against various pathogens.
+For

 Bleeding/Wounds